Code of Conduct Hosting (CCH)

 - The hosting provider is not obligated to monitor the hosted content.
 However, it shall examine content after receiving a notice, as required by the notice and take down procedure, or if ordered to do so by a court or another authority.
 The hosting provider reserves the right to carry out spot checks, even if a notice has not been received.

-- The hosting provider is entitled to block access to the customer’s website either in whole or in part and to withdraw hosting services
+- The hosting provider has the right to completely or partially block access to the customer's website and to discontinue the hosting services,

-- if the hosting provider is ordered to do so by a court or another authority or could in some other way be legally responsible or held liable itself; or iii) if a spot check uncovers content that is highly likely to be illegal under (3.1).
+- the hosting provider is requested to do so by a court or official or could otherwise make itself legally responsible or punishable, or

 - The hosting provider shall describe the notice and take down procedure or the CCH in its General Terms and Conditions and shall provide easy access to the CCH on its website.
 The customer is responsible for finding out about the notice and take down procedure.
 They note and acknowledge that the hosting provider may terminate the contract with them with immediate effect if they fail to follow its instructions according to the notice and take down procedure described in the General Terms and Conditions and/or the CCH.